Information Technology Manager

 - how to evaluate their clients' needs.

-- usually work regular business hours, but sometimes have to work irregular or long hours, and may also be on call
+- usually work regular business hours, but may have to work irregular or long hours, and be on call

 - work in offices and computer rooms

-- may travel around the country or internationally if their company has other offices or branches, or to attend conferences and trade shows.
+- may travel around the country or internationally to other company offices, or to attend conferences and trade shows.

 What's the job really like?